 For just $5 a month, you will get weekly meal plans and grocery lists sent to you.
 The amazing thing about the program is that the meals they come up with cost less $2-$3 per person!

-We save a ton of money each month with the $5 Meal Plan because it allowed us to cook healthy meals at home instead of ordering take-out and dining out.
+We save a ton of money each month with the $5 Meal Plan because it allows us to cook healthy meals at home instead of ordering take-out and dining out.
 This was a no-brainer for us.

 You can try it for free for 14 days here and cancel it if you don’t like it.
 No questions asked.

-3. Get cash back on groceries
+4. Get cash back on groceries

 Savvy shoppers have many techniques up their sleeves to get the best deals on their shopping carts.